Sphynx Cat Health Issues & Prevention

 Sphynxs are predisposed to several health conditions including HCM, skin infections, respiratory issues.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 6-12 lbs and lifespan of 8-14 yrs, the Sphynx requires thoughtful care tailored to their specific breed characteristics.
+6-12 lbs body size, 8-14 yrs expected life — and the Sphynx has particular breed-specific care realities worth learning up front, not in reaction to problems.
 For those considering the Sphynx, the breed's combination of minimal shedding, high activity level, and known health predispositions forms the essential baseline for informed ownership.

 Genetic Screening

 For those considering the Sphynx, the breed's combination of minimal shedding, high activity level, and known health predispositions forms the essential baseline for informed ownership.
-Sphynxs with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Sphynx work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 Prevention Strategies

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Sphynxs have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to HCM and skin infections.
+Care for Sphynxs has to account for a medium frame, a minimal shedding profile, and breed-linked risk around HCM and skin infections.

 When to See the Vet